openwisp/netjsonconfig-editor.js/README.rst

 To setup this project for development do the following

 1. Fork the repository.
-2. Clone the repository locally using ``git clone``.
+2. Clone the repository locally using ``git clone https://github.com/xxxxxx/netjsonconfig-editor.js.git``.
 3. Enter the local project’s root folder ``cd netjsonconfig-editor.js``
 4. Install javascript dependencies. run ``npm install``
 5. You should be ready to go.
-6. Run ``npm start`` to start the development server to view any of the examples
+6. Run ``npm run dev`` to start the development server to view any of the examples
 7. Run ``npm run build`` to build the library and ``npm run watch`` to watch files for changes.
 8. Run ``npm run watch`` to run a watch server to instantly build the javascript on change of any files.

-Visit `scripts section`_ to see full details on scripts to run for various actions during development

 Tests
 ~~~~~